eattheplanet.org is an affiliate marketer. We may earn commission from links to products and services on this page.

 Edibility and Culinary Use

-As mentioned before Amaranth has edible roots, leaves and seeds.
+As mentioned before Amaranth has edible stems, leaves and seeds.
 They are prepared in many different ways.
-Roots can be cut up and cooked as a vegetable, steamed or boiled.
+Stems can be cut up and cooked as a vegetable, steamed or boiled.
 The leaves are eaten worldwide in many ways.
 Raw, cooked, dried and ground up, soups, stews, and salads.
 They taste very good, I like them better than spinach.
 They have a mild taste all their own with no bitterness or bad aftertaste.
 To mention all the different dishes that are common to use amaranth leaf would take up quite a bit of space but to name a few: Jamaican Callaloo Soup, Indian Thoran, Chinese Pinyin Stirfry, they were also frequently used by native Americans.
 The grains have a long history of being a staple food crop of the Aztecs and Incas, Today it is still cultivated there as well as China, Nepal and some other countries.
 Although Amaranthus retroflexus has edible seeds, they are small and difficult to harvest.
 Other species are used primarily for seeds namely Amaranthus caudatus.

 Amaranth has many health benefits as an alternative grain, though it is not a true grain it is referred to as a pseudograin.
 One major health benefit is that it is gluten free.
 It is also rich in protein and the essential amino acid lysine.
 The leaves are very nutritious being high in many vitamins and minerals including B Vitamins, Manganese, Vitamin C, and many others.